Concordium/concordium.github.io/source/shared/net/mobile-wallet/shield-unshield-mw.rst

    :local:
    :backlinks: none

 Accounts on the Concordium blockchain have two balances, the **Balance** and the **Shielded balance**.
-Funds can be moved between these two balances, via either a shield GTU transaction or an unshield GTU transaction.
+You can move funds between these two balances using either a shield GTU transaction or an unshield GTU transaction.

 ..
 Note::
    The amount contained in the Balance is publicly visible, while the amount on the Shielded balance is encrypted and is only visible for